-Polygamy (used here to describe those having more than one husband or wife) and polyamory (here used to describe those having more than one husband and wife) are ways some relationships are enjoyed.
+Polygamy (used here to describe polygyny, a marriage in which one man has multiple wives; or polyandry, a marriage in which one woman has multiple husbands) and polyamory (here used to describe those having more than one husband and wife) are ways some relationships are enjoyed.
 They aren’t for everyone and not every person that identifies as “poly” is in a polygamous or polyamorous relationship.
 And that’s okay.
 There is a misguided idea floating around that choosing to make another person’s feelings and desires a priority in any way somehow makes that other person selfish.
 This is an extremely pessimistic and self-serving point of view.

 Selfish or Selfless

 One example is a couple, we’ll call Ken and Barbara.
 Ken and Barbara started off monogamous, and Barbara is still monogamous.
 Ken has discovered he is polyamorous.
 He has talked to his wife stating his intentions that if his wife has no interest in dating that he would like their marriage to become polygamous.
 Let’s say this example couple brings this to the Lord and Ken feels the Lord saying “yes,” while Barbara is hearing “no.” What does this tell us?
 That God isn’t going to ask us to do anything that we’re not comfortable with.
 And now, together, Ken and Barbara must make a decision.

 Let’s remember, Barbara isn’t the one choosing to introduce a change in the way their relationship is defined.
 She can selflessly decide not to date and allow him to enter into additional relationships, being selfless.
 But for this example, let’s say it is simply too emotionally overwhelming.
 She just cannot do it.
 If what Ken wants more than anything is to maintain his relationship with his wife, then choosing to be monogamous with her doesn’t make his wife selfish.
 It makes him selfless.